The ovarian hormones estradiol and progesterone are highly beneficial for general health, and the only way to make them is with regular ovulation.

 Polycystic ovary syndrome (PCOS)

 The hormonal state of excess androgens or testosterone can cause anovulatory cycles (cycles with no ovulation) and insulin resistance.
-Reversing insulin resistance with diet, exercise, and natural supplements such as inositol can help to restore ovulation.
+Reversing insulin resistance with diet, exercise, and natural supplements such as inositol can help restore ovulation.

 In conclusion, regular ovulation is important for women.
 And not just to make a baby.